 Excuse yourself and exit the situation.
 If you are unable to do that, then stop speaking and place a portion of your attention on cooling your emotions.
-One measure of great character is how well you manage your emotion while under pressure.
+One measure of great character is how well you manage your emotions while under pressure.

 You might want to go for a walk or do some exercises like swimming, cycling, and basketball, as these simple movements help release physiological tensions.

 #6 CLEAR YOUR EMOTIONS AND REFLECT FOR GREATER UNDERSTANDING

 When you feel more calm, sit in a quiet place and reflect upon how you came to be in conflict with this person.
 If you were a brother or a sister to each other, what is it that each of you wants?
 What is it that you are not understanding about the inner desires of each other?

 Every person in life struggles in some way.
 To carry a desire which brings you into conflict with another is a form of suffering.
 If the world were an ideal place, we would all have flawless characters.
 However, that is not the case yet in our world.
 People are still learning to be better versions of themselves.